Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/rpc.md

 ## Invoking an RPC

-You can invoke an RPC by invoking the function directly with parameters:
+You can invoke an RPC by invoking the function directly with parameters.
+The following code is a heavily simplified example of a server to client RPC and a client to server RPC, with additional logic removed to display only the most basic features of an RPC.

 ```csharp
 [Rpc(SendTo.Server)]